 All of the courses are available to Wisconsin schools at no charge.
 For out-of-state inquiries, click on Contact Us in the main navigation and an e-learning representative will assist you.

-Our e-learning courses are available for self-registration in our new e-Learning Center!
+Our e-learning courses are available for self-registration in our e-Learning Center!
 Visit our Enroll page and choose the option you need.
 Note: If you are new to our e-learning programs, please fill out our Contact Us form.
 You will then be contacted by an e-learning representative to help you get started.

 Yes, your username and password for the e-Learning Center and the Learning Management System (LMS) remains the same from year-to-year, so be sure to record this login information in a place you will remember.
 You will be able to create new classrooms and register for new courses each school year.